BGI Global Teen Fellowship

 The fellowship is intended for students from Russian-speaking families who have the motivation to be of service to the Russian-speaking and larger Jewish community.

-The BGI fellowship is highly competitive and is awarded based on the following criteria:
+The Global Teen Fellowship is highly competitive and is awarded based on the following criteria:

 - community involvement and leadership potential